 Bring copies of important documents in addition to your electronic versions.
 These include your travel documents, vaccination documents, extra passport-sized photos, and Islamic certification for converts.
 Check with your travel agent to ensure you’ve met the requirements.
 Also, you may need to bring your so-called ‘vaccine passport‘ to certify your COVID inoculation status.

 Bring along disinfectant, hand sanitizer and wash your hands as often as you can.
-Some choose to wear masks, especially in crowded areas.
+In light of the pandemic, the wearing of masks especially in crowded areas will no doubt be mandatory.
 Disposable wipes and tissues should also be used instead of handkerchiefs.
 Bring along a few rolls of toilet paper and extra plastic bags and ziploc bags just in case.

 Bring some toiletries in your carry-on.
 As the wait during processing can be very long, toiletries will help to provide refreshment.
 Bringing some snacks with you will also keep you comfortable while you wait.

 It is important to know how to perform the Hajj as Muhammad did.
 Certain actions you might see while on Hajj are in fact, innovations and not in adherence to the Prophet’s actions.
 An example of this includes throwing items other than stones at Jamarat, as well as loudly cursing the devil.
 Contrary to the belief that you are stoning real devils, this ritual is about remembering Allah (swt).